mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 species representative has communicated clearly that it is a scout/ ambassador or other mandated representative of its race, then this issue of leadership should be addressed.
-Contact is always acting in a fully mandated capacity, and all Library programmes aboard standard Scout vessels carry the appropriate marks of authority in all known languages.
+Contact is always acting in a fully mandated capacity, and all Library programs aboard standard Scout vessels carry the appropriate marks of authority in all known languages.